 I recommend starting off with the basic strategy outlined above.
 Then, once you’re comfortable with it, experiment with the three “Ace/King” scenarios used by the experts.

 Or if you want to follow a simple guideline, raise whenever you have a Ace-King-Jack-8-3 or better.

 Should You Bet On The Progressive Jackpot?

 Caribbean Stud Poker allows you to bet on a progressive jackpot that rises by the second.
-If you place the wager and make certain high-ranking hands, you’ll win a portion of the jackpot – or the entire thing in the case of a Royal flush.
+If you place the wager and make certain high ranking hands, you’ll win a portion of the jackpot, or even the entire thing in the case of a Royal flush.

 Here are the payouts for the progressive jackpot at Bovada Casino and Slots.lv:

 - Royal flush – 100% (you win the entire bucket of cash)